MehdiKhamassi/basicModelingTutorial/README.md

 # basicModelingTutorial
-Code to plot the figures of the Collins &amp; Khamassi 2021 book chapter "Introduction to computational modeling" (in French)
+Code to plot the figures of the Collins, A.G.E. &amp; Khamassi, M. 2021 book chapter "Introduction to computational modeling" (in French)